-Section 15-2.
-The evaluation committee's report
+Section 5-7.
+The assessment committee's recommendation

-The evaluation committee submits a report stating whether the doctoral work is worthy of defence for the PhD degree and explaining the reasoning behind its decision.
-All parts of the submitted or presented documentation must be discussed in relation to the criteria defined in section 11-1.
-The report ought to be discursive and end with a clear conclusion regarding whether or not the work should be approved.
+The assessment committee submits a report stating whether the doctoral work is worthy of defence for the PhD degree and explaining the reasoning behind its decision.
+All parts of the submitted or presented documentation must be discussed in relation to the criteria defined in Section 4-9.
+The recommendation ought to be discursive and end with a clear conclusion regarding whether or not the work should be approved.
 Any dissenting opinions or individual statements by committee members must be included in the report, with an explanation of the reasons.

-The evaluation committee submits its report to the University College.
+The assessment committee submits its recommendation to the University.

-The committee's report must be ready no later than three (3) months after the committee received all the parts of the doctoral work for evaluation.
+The committee's recommendation must be ready no later than three (3) months after the committee received all the parts of the doctoral work for assessment.
 If the committee permits minor revisions to an academic thesis, a new deadline runs from the date the work is re-submitted.

-The committee's report is submitted to the University College, which then presents it to the candidate.
-The candidate is given ten (10) working days within which to make written comments on the report.
-If the candidate does not wish to make any comments, the University College should be informed of this in writing at the first opportunity.
+The committee's recommendation is submitted to the University, which then presents it to the candidate.
+The candidate is given ten (10) working days within which to make written comments on the recommendation.
+If the candidate does not wish to make any comments, the University should be informed of this in writing at the first opportunity.

 Any comments from the candidate should be sent to the institution.
-The institution makes the final decision on the matter (cf. sections 16).
+The institution makes the final decision on the matter cf. Section 5-9.

-Section 15-4.
+Section 5-8.
 Correction of formal errors